How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 3. Under Manage preferences, select Filters on Google Chrome.

-4. Enable Block adult sites or add specific URLs to block.
+4. Enable or add specific URLs to block.

 Using Third-Party Apps:

-1. Download a parental control app like Norton Family or BlockSite from the app store.
+1. Download a reputable app like Norton Family or BlockSite from the app store.

-2. Follow the app’s setup instructions to create an account and configure internet blocking settings.
+2. Follow the app’s setup instructions to create an account and configure settings.

 3. Add specific URLs to the block list as needed.

-By applying these measures, you can learn how to block inappropriate websites on phone, promoting a safer digital space for your children.
-Additionally, consider Gigabit IQ’s Ultimate Safer Internet Bundle, available for just £12.99/month.
-This bundle provides extra tools to enhance internet safety, making it easier for you to oversee your children’s online activities.
+By applying these measures, you can learn how to protect your children online, promoting a safer internet experience.
+Additionally, consider Gigabit IQ’s service, available for just £12.99/month.
+This bundle provides extra tools to enhance online safety, making it easier for you to oversee your children’s online activities.

 Recent research shows that kids aged 8-12 in the U.S. spend about 4-6 hours each day on screens, while teenagers can use screens for as much as 9 hours daily.
 This highlights the importance of proactive strategies in managing their digital experiences.
-Parents who use tools like Google Family Link often report feeling more at ease, knowing they can monitor and restrict their child’s internet access effectively.
+Parents who use tools like Google Family Link often report feeling more at ease, knowing they can effectively monitor their children’s online activities.
 Remember, regularly reviewing blocked sites and adjusting settings as needed is crucial for maintaining effective online safety.

 Blocking Inappropriate Websites on Phone